MicrosoftDocs/power-automate-docs/articles/email-triggers.md

     ![Save flow](./media/email-triggers/email-triggers-sender-5.png)

 ## Trigger a flow when emails arrive in a specific folder

-If you have rules that route email to different folders based on certain properties, such as the address, you may want this type of flow.
+If you have rules that route emails to different folders based on certain properties, such as the address, you might want this type of flow.

-Let's get started:
+Let's get started.

 > [!NOTE]
 > If you don't already have a rule that routes email to a folder other than your inbox, create such a rule and confirm it works by sending a test email.
->
->

 [!INCLUDE [sign-in-use-blank-select-email-trigger-and-specific-folder](includes/sign-in-use-blank-select-email-trigger-and-specific-folder.md)]

 1. Select the folder to which you're routing specific emails.
 To display all email folders, first select the **Show Picker** icon, which is located on the right side of the **Folder** box on the **when a new email arrives (V3)** card.

     ![Select folder](./media/email-triggers/email-triggers-2.png)

     [!INCLUDE [add-mobile-notification-action](includes/add-mobile-notification-action.md)]

 1. Enter the details for the mobile notification you'd like to receive when an email arrives in the folder you selected earlier.
 If you haven't already, enter the credentials for the notifications service.

     ![Notification details](./media/email-triggers/email-triggers-folder-notification.png)

     [!INCLUDE [add-mark-as-read-action](includes/add-mark-as-read-action.md)]